seanKenkeremath/lords-and-lads/README.md

 ### Resetting Nails

-A Lad may skip their turn to reset their nail to its starting depth and angle.
-They may also choose to put a new Lad nail in to the starting depth and remove their existing nail
+A Lad may skip their turn to reset their nail.
+A reset consists of either using the hammer to straighten a bent nail or removing their existing nail altogether and putting in a new Lad nail at the starting depth.
+If replacing the nail, the existing nail can be hammered into the stump if it is too difficult to remove.

-A Lord may skip their turn to reset a single center nail to its starting depth and angle.
-They may also choose to put a new center nail in to the starting depth and remove the center nail in question.
-A Lord can do this only once during each of their reigns.
-In other words, if this ability is used by a Lord, that Lord may not use the ability again unless they are demoted and become a Lord again
+A Lord may skip their turn to initiate a majority vote among current Lords to reset any single center nail.
+If the vote passes, the nail can be reset by that Lord before passing their turn.
+If the vote fails, nothing happens and the current Lord's turn is over.
+Resetting a center nail is done the same way as resetting a Lad nail.
+The Lord who initiated the vote is the one who must reset the nail, and they decide how the nail is to be reset.
+The nail selected for the vote is the only one that can be reset during that turn.

 ### Penalties